 An offer is deemed to be public in the following circumstances:

-a if the offer of securities is addressed, wholly or partially, to unidentified recipients;
+- if the offer of securities is addressed, wholly or partially, to unidentified recipients;

-b if the offer is addressed to all the shareholders of a public company;
+- if the offer is addressed to all the shareholders of a public company;

-d if the offer is addressed to at least 100 persons who are non-qualified investors resident or established in Portugal.
+- if the offer is addressed to at least 100 persons who are non-qualified investors resident or established in Portugal.

-An important exemption of the prospectus requirement is granted for public offers of securities to existing or former directors or employees by their employer that has securities already admitted to trading on a regulated market or by an affiliated undertaking, provided that a document is made available containing information on the number and nature of the securities and the reasons for and details of the offer.
+An important exemption to the prospectus requirement is granted for public offers of securities to existing or former directors or employees by their employer that has securities already admitted to trading on a regulated market or by an affiliated undertaking, provided that a document is made available containing information on the number and nature of the securities and the reasons for and details of the offer.

-Otherwise, registration with CMVM is not required in connection with the offering of securities to current or former members of the management or workers' bodies by their respective employer, company in a controlling or group relationship with the latter or by a company subject to common ownership, provided that the issuer has its statutory or effective place of business in the European Union and a document providing information on the number and nature of the securities as well as the reasons and characteristics of the offer is available.
+Otherwise, registration with the CMVM is not required in connection with the offering of securities to current or former members of the management or workers' bodies by their respective employer, a company in a controlling or group relationship with the latter or a company subject to common ownership, provided that the issuer has its statutory or effective place of business in the European Union and a document providing information on the number and nature of the securities as well as the reasons and characteristics of the offer is available.

-Directors of an issuer of securities admitted to trading on a regulated market (or of a controlling company), as well as related persons, shall notify the CMVM, within five working days, of all transactions carried out on their own account, on account of third parties or on their behalf, involving shares of said issuer or related financial instruments, where the value of such transactions reaches €5,000.
+Directors of an issuer of securities admitted to trading on a regulated market (or of a controlling company), as well as related persons, shall notify the CMVM within five working days of all transactions carried out on their own account, on account of third parties or on their behalf involving shares of said issuer or related financial instruments, where the value of such transactions reaches €5,000.

 Disclosure of information on remuneration of members of corporate bodies of public companies is subject to statutory law and regulations approved by the CMVM, requiring disclosure of remuneration policies approved on an annual basis to be included in the respective accounts and the corporate governance annual report if applicable.

-Disclosure should cover individual and aggregate remuneration of directors and members of the audit body – referring the components giving rise to the variable remuneration – as well as the parts of the remuneration already paid and those payable in the future.
+Disclosure should cover individual and aggregate remuneration of directors and members of the audit body – referring to the components giving rise to the variable remuneration – as well as the parts of the remuneration already paid and those payable in the future.

-Public companies shall be entitled to adopt a corporate governance code different from regulations approved by the CMVM, provided, however, that the same applies equivalent disclosure rules and principles.
+Public companies shall be entitled to adopt a corporate governance code different from the regulations approved by the CMVM, provided, however, that the same applies equivalent disclosure rules and principles.

-Disclosure requirements embody the principle of 'comply or explain' pursuant to which justification should be provided in relation to each of the requirements not complied with by the relevant company.
+Disclosure requirements embody the principle of comply or explain pursuant to which justification should be provided in relation to each of the requirements not complied with by the relevant company.

 VII CORPORATE GOVERNANCE

-As a general statutory rule, approval of remuneration of members of the corporate bodies of a company is entrusted to the general meeting or to a corporate remuneration committee designated for the purpose (and enjoying of independence from the management bodies).
+As a general statutory rule, approval of the remuneration of members of the corporate bodies of a company is entrusted to the general meeting or to a corporate remuneration committee designated for the purpose (and enjoying of independence from the management bodies).

 Certain adjustments to this principle may exist depending on the corporate governance structure adopted (for instance, in dual public companies inspired by the German model, competence is transferred from the general meeting to the supervisory board).

-The Companies Code allows the remuneration of executive directors to partially consist of a percentage (the maximum amount of which needs to be set out in the articles of association) of the company's profits, whereas remuneration of directors with supervisory functions (i.e., members of the audit committee) must mandatorily consist only of a fixed sum (this solution is often recommended for all non-executive directors).
+The Companies Code allows the remuneration of executive directors to partially consist of a percentage (the maximum amount of which needs to be set out in the articles of association) of a company's profits, whereas the remuneration of directors with supervisory functions (i.e., members of the audit committee) must mandatorily consist only of a fixed sum (this solution is often recommended for all non-executive directors).

 VIII Specialised regulatory regimes

-There are also specific rules on remuneration of directors and management board members of companies owned or controlled by the government, although executives under employment contracts are not covered by those rules.
+There are also specific rules on the remuneration of directors and management board members of companies owned or controlled by the government, although executives under employment contracts are not covered by those rules.